Repossession rules mortgage lenders must follow

 With your agreement the lender should consider whether to:

-They should allow you time to sell your home if you can't come to a repayment arrangement.
+They should allow you time to sell your home if you cannot come to a repayment arrangement.

 They must keep records of their contact with you including phone calls where arrears or charges are discussed.

-What they must do before starting court action
+What your lender must do before court action

 They must inform you that they are starting repossession action and tell you to contact the council for homeless help.

-Make a formal written complaint to your lender if they don't follow the MCOB rules.
+Make a formal written complaint to your lender if they do not follow the MCOB rules or ignore the mortgage charter.

-Complain to the Financial Ombudsman Service (FOS) if you're unhappy with the response or you don't hear from the lender within 8 weeks of your complaint.
+Complain to the Financial Ombudsman Service if you're unhappy with the response or you do not hear from your lender within 8 weeks.

-The FOS can look at the way the lender has dealt with your case.
-Sometimes the FOS will tell the lender to stop court action and come to a reasonable repayment arrangement out of court.
+They might tell your lender to stop court action and come to a reasonable repayment arrangement out of court.

 Court rules about repossession